opensearch-project/documentation-website/_api-reference/index-apis/alias.md

 Parameter | Data Type | Description
 :--- | :--- | :---
-master_timeout | Time | The amount of time to wait for a response from the master node.
+cluster_manager_timeout | Time | The amount of time to wait for a response from the cluster manager node.
 Default is `30s`. timeout | Time | The amount of time to wait for a response from the cluster.
 Default is `30s`.

 ## Request body